haydenliu/ml-book-d0693/content/pages/index.md

           Logistic regression is a very scalable classification model.
 You will use it on large datasets, learn about categorical encoding, regularization, online learning, and stochastic gradient descent.
-      - content: |-
+      - content: >
-          ### Seeing What Works
+          ### Scaling Up Prediction to Terabyte Click Logs

-          There is no shortage of analytics tools for marketing campaigns — email platforms, data centers, campaign dashboards and app attribution...
-How to choose the right tools that will work for you.
+          Parallel computing tools Apache Hadoop and Spark - a more scalable solution to massive ad click prediction.
       - title_align: left
         content: >+
           ### Lorem ipsum